 In order to make the most of your time in London, pick up an Oyster Card (or a Visitor Oyster Card).
 You can purchase one before your trip, at the airport or at one of the London tube stations.

 I also recommend wearing comfortable shoes — this is a must when visiting London.

 While most museums are free to enter in London, there are a few paid attractions that are worth checking out.
 Take advantage of London’s 2 for 1 offer on these attractions to make your trip more affordable.

-If you’re traveling alone or with a group, you may want to consider using The London Pass.
-This includes free entry to over 60 London attractions, a free Hop on Hop off bus tour, an optional Oyster travelcard and more.
+If you’re traveling alone or with a group, you may want to consider getting The London Pass.
+This includes free entry to over 60 London attractions, a free Hop on Hop off bus tour, an optional Oyster travecard and more.

 Each day’s activities are relatively close to each other, or can easily be reached using London’s public transit.
 Print this list and mark these points of interest on a map to help you locate each one.

 Day 1 in London

 Why visit?
 It’s an iconic feature of the London skyline and boasts incredible views from the top of the dome.
 Visitors can also go down below to see the crypts.